nakshatra-garg/personal-finance-agent/README.md

 ### Workflow

 1. **Configure LLM Provider**
+   - Open the sidebar and expand the "API Configuration" section
+   - Click on any provider (Groq, OpenAI, Azure, Perplexity)
+   - Enter your API key and click "Test" to validate
-   - Use the sidebar to select your LLM provider and model
+   - Once validated, select the provider and model from "Active LLM" dropdown
-   - The app will only show providers with valid API keys
+   - You can also switch between configured providers anytime!

 2. **Upload Documents**
    - Go to "Upload Documents" tab